AjNavneet/PiecewiseSplineRegression_Numpy/readme.md

 ---

 ## Project Takeaways
-Throughout the project, you will learn various concepts and techniques, including:
+Throughout the project, we explored various concepts and techniques, including:
 1. Step functions and the Heaviside function
 2. The limitations of Polynomial Regression
 3. What Piecewise Regression is and how to implement it in Python